These policies and procedures are most applicable to advising students in the Morrissey College of Arts and Sciences across all four class years.

 Students who withdraw from a course will have a W recorded in the grade column of their academic record.
 A grade of W has no effect on the GPA.
 A student may retake a course for which a W has been recorded—in which case both the W and the subsequent grade are entered on the academic record.

-Freshmen who wish to withdraw from a course must make an appointment to meet with an advisor in the Academic Advising Center (Stokes S132).
-Sophomores, juniors, and seniors should visit the Academic Advising Center to complete a Course Withdrawal Form to submit to their Associate Dean.
+Students should complete a Course Withdrawal Form to be reviewed and approved by their Associate Dean.
 Students will not be permitted to withdraw from courses after the published deadline.
 Students who are still registered at this point will receive a final grade for the semester.

 Prior to withdrawing from a course, students are advised to consult with their Financial Aid advisor to discuss how a withdrawal might impact their financial aid package.

-Students who wish to withdraw from Boston College must file a Withdrawal Form in the Academic Advising Center.
+Students who wish to withdraw from Boston College must submit a Withdrawal Form.
 If the student is dismissed for academic or disciplinary reasons, their Associate Dean will process the withdrawal.

 Refer to the Academic Calendar for the deadline to withdraw from the University each semester.